eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

   3. deploy evm contract and initilize evm
   4. run a TrustEVM-node(silkworm node) process connecting to the local Antelope node
   5. run a TrustEVM-RPC(silkworm RPC) process locally to serve the eth RPC requests
+  6. setup the transaction wrapper for write transactions
-  6. setup a trustEVM proxy to route read requests to TrustEVM-RPC and write requests to Antelope public network
+  7. setup a trustEVM proxy to route read requests to TrustEVM-RPC and write requests to Antelope public network
   - prepare a eosio account with necessary CPU/NET/RAM resources for signing EVM transactions (this account can be shared to multiple EVM service)